 Reasons to visit Fredericksburg in November: Fredericksburg Lights at Marktplatz, hot air balloon festival, wine galore!

-From mid-November, the city is dressed in holiday lights, when residents and tourists alike can enjoy Fredericksburg Lights with traditional holiday music at Marktplatz.
+From mid-November, the city is dressed in holiday lights, and residents and tourists alike can enjoy the Fredericksburg Lights with traditional holiday music at Marktplatz.

 Finally, make some bright memories during the Wine and Chocolate Bash at Grapetown.
 You can enjoy craft chocolate pairings with wine, including champagne and rosé.

 Fredericksburg is a great small-town getaway in the US in November!

 Average temperatures and precipitation: highs of 33F and lows of 20F; 15 days of rain